Brandon-Alvarez-03/Brandon-Alvarez-03/README.md

 - ⚡ **Fun Facts:**
   - I'm an amateur bassist and love exploring music!
   - I also enjoy playing tennis, bringing energy and strategy to the court. 🎾
+  - Currently training for the NYC Half Marathon and Brooklyn Half Marathon.

 <div align="center">